Kourion: Amathus gate cemetery

 Located along the base of the cliffs on the southeast and northeast of the acropolis, the Amathus gate cemetery is located north of the road entering the archaeological site, and as such it is the first series of monuments seen by visitors prior to their entrance into the site.

 In Antiquity, the ascent to the Amathus gate was along a board ramp ascending gradually from the southeast.
 The cemetery was situated on two tiers along the lower and upper cliffs east of the Amathus gate, the lower tier being obscured by the modern roadway embankment.

-From the third century BC until the first century AD, the cemetery of Ayios Ermoyenis, consisting primarily of rock-cut chamber tombs with single or multiple chambers and multiple interments, functioned as the primary cemetery of Roman Kourion.
+From the third century BCE until the first century CE, the cemetery of Ayios Ermoyenis, consisting primarily of rock-cut chamber tombs with single or multiple chambers and multiple interments, functioned as the primary cemetery of Roman Kourion.
 Between the first and third centuries, a row of chamber tombs was cut into the upper and lower faces of the eastern cliffs.
-These chamber tombs were heavily damaged by quarrying in the late fourth to sixth centuries AD, though numerous arcosolia from these chamber tombs remain in the cliff face.
+These chamber tombs were heavily damaged by quarrying in the late fourth to sixth centuries CE, though numerous arcosolia from these chamber tombs remain in the cliff face.
 Between the late fourth and sixth centuries, burials in this cemetery consist of cist burials cut into the quarried rock shelf.